nonplayer/hammercrawl/hc_core_player_2_creation.md

 **Alchemist Fire:** When used as a thrown grenade weapon, deals 2d6 initial acid damage to a single target, and 1d6 acid splash damage to all targets within 5 feet of the impact.
 The initial target takes an additional 1d6 acid damage each round for 1d6 additional rounds.

-**Antitoxin:** When consumed, you gain advantage on Body saves vs poison effects for the next hour.
+**Antitoxin:** When consumed, you gain an advantage on Body saves vs poison effects for the next hour.
 If you are already poisoned, consuming antitoxin allows you to immediately attempt a new save.

 **Bandoliers:** When worn, these provide three gear slots which can hold nothing larger than Small in size.
 This effectively allows for up to 30 identical small items, or 300 identical tiny items.